chaimol/LTRfind/readme.md

 # LTRfind: a pipeline for get LTR and LAI ( base on [LTR_retriever](https://github.com/oushujun/LTR_retriever))
+# 0. Download the latest LTR_FINDER_parallel from https://github.com/oushujun/LTR_FINDER_parallel or use we provided version.

 # 1. Install require software by conda
 ```
 conda create -n LTR_retriever